UML diagram in React Diagram component

 The addChildToUmlNode method is employed for dynamically adding a child to the UML node during runtime, providing flexibility in modifying the diagram structure programmatically.

-The following code illustrates how to add methods to UML nodes in the diagram.
+The following code example illustrates how to add members, methods and attributes to UML node at rumtime.

 import * as React from "react";